A community like none other: Pacific Northwest K-Pop fans welcome Pentagon to Seattle

 “It can be tough for [Pentagon] to have tour dates so close together,” Edwards said.
 “I’d like to believe that when they see some familiar faces at their concerts they think, ‘If my fans can do this, I can too.'”

-The fans’ commitment to seeing K-Pop groups is arguably unparalleled in the music world, what’s also unique is the community K-Pop fans create.
+Fans are incredibly committed to seeing their favorite K-Pop groups, but what’s especially unique is the community K-Pop fans create.

 “I’ve gotten in line at 5:30 a.m. to see a concert that started at 7 p.m.,” said Brie Mclean.
 “It’s pretty rough, but you also get to meet a lot of people.
 Other fans will play music and dance; it’s cool to be around people that like the same stuff as you.”